Labour ousted in Calderdale Council no confidence vote

 Calderdale council is made up of 51 elected councillors - 25 Labour, 19 Conservative, six Liberal Democrat and one Independent.
 It will now be under Conservative minority control.

 The council serves Brighouse, Elland, Halifax, Hebden Bridge, Sowerby Bridge, and Todmorden.
-Following the vote it is the only Conservative-led council in West Yorkshire.'Only option'
+Following the vote it is the only Conservative-led council in West Yorkshire.

 James Baker, deputy leader of the Liberal Democrats, said councillors were left no choice but to vote Labour out.